Nearsightedness: Not Just An Inconvenience

 Myopia significantly increases the risk of developing sight-threatening eye diseases later in life, such as cataracts, glaucoma, retinal detachment and macular degeneration.
 The higher your child’s myopia, the greater the risk.

-If you’re concerned that your child’s vision is deteriorating, contact Family Vision Solutions today.
-We can help.
+If you’re concerned about your child’s long-term eye health and vision, contact Family Vision Solutions in Spring today.

 How Do I Know If My Child Needs Myopia Management?

 If you are concerned about your child’s myopia, call our practice today.
 Our eye doctor will help you understand more about your child's nearsightedness and will determine whether your child is a candidate for myopia management.